 All of this sounds great, but what kind of work does it require of you?
 My goal is to make this all as easy as possible so we can all have fun on the day while providing great value to attendees.

-The first thing I’ll need is some very basic information from you so I can finish creating our registration page and Speakers page. [these pages are unfinished, so don't be surprised if they look strange at the moment.]
+The first thing I’ll need is some very basic information from you so I can finish creating our registration page and Speakers page. [these pages are unfinished; I'll update them as soon as possible.]

 This information includes things like: